Make Production Outputs a Breeze with Altium Designer’s Netlist in PCB design

 You can use Netlist Manager within Altium Designer to perform customized changes to the netlist and to translate the information into the proper format.
 Altium Designer allows you to document the changes made to the netlist with a standardized checklist.
 You can access Netlist Manager through the Tools menu under the PCB Editor.
 With Netlist Manager, you can add, edit, or delete nets.
 In addition, you can edit the pads of components while maintaining the component properties.

 Altium Designer Provides Easy-to-Use Netlist Controls

-Netlist changes can occur because of pin number changes, deleted pin numbers, or change in the netlist format.
-Altium’s toolset provides controls—such as Clear All Nets, Clear Single Nets, and Configure Physical Nets—you can manage the internal netlist and map the netlist to the routed board.
-As an example, the Clear All Nets control allows you to flush the internal PCB netlist if you want resynchronize your PCB with the source schematic after changing the information in the schematic information.
+Netlist in PCB Designs changes can occur because of pin number changes, deleted pin numbers, or change in the netlist format.
+The Altium Designer software tool provides controls—such as Clear All Nets, Clear Single Nets, and Configure Physical Nets—so you can manage the internal netlist and map the netlist to the routed board for proper PCB assembly.
+As an example, the Clear All Nets control allows you to flush the internal PCB netlist if you want to resynchronize your PCB with the source schematic after changing the information in the schematic information.
 With the selection of the Nets in Board control, you show all the nets defined for the board with unique names.
 The Edit, Add, and Delete controls allow you to view and modify the properties of the selected net, add a new net to the board, or delete currently selected nets from the board.

 You can also use the Pins in Focused Net control to show the properties for all the component pads associated with the selected net.
 Updating Free Primitives from Component Pads provides another method for resynchronizing the net name of routing primitives to the net name of connected pads.
 After making the needed changes, you can use the Export Netlist from PCB command to export the current internal netlist from the PCB.
 Then, you can use the Create Netlist from Connected Copper to generate a netlist from the copper on your printed circuit board.